 You can print images on a printer.
-Connect a PostScript[TM] printer, or external hard disk drive or flash drive to one of the USB ports.
+Connect a PostScriptTM printer, or external hard disk drive or flash drive to one of the USB ports.
+If you enabled the NetFS function (Network menu > NetFS tab), you can upload the images on the registered NetFS site.